jsdecena/asknicely/README.md

 ## Seed DATABASE schema

 - It is important that the docker containers are running.
 Run `docker ps` to check
-- If database is running, run the database migration with `docker exec -it database sh`
+- If database is running, run the database migration with `docker exec -it database bash`
 - Once inside the database container, run `psql -h localhost -d homestead -U postgres -f employees.sql`
 - Exit the DB container, type `exit`